 This unit is delivered in on-campus mode at Mackay Ooralea campus from Weeks 1 to 12.
+The final In-class Test will be held on campus on Monday of Week 13.

 The lecture content will be pre-recorded and run from Week 1 to 11.
-You will need to be on campus for CT practical labs from Week 1 onwards.
-Tutorials commence on campus from Week 2 onwards.
+You will need to be on campus for CT practical labs from Week 1 onwards to ensure completion of CT safety induction.
+Tutorials commence on campus from Week 1 onwards.
 Tutorials will not be recorded.

-Each week's tutorial and lab activity builds on the content of the pre-recorded lectures for the week, so you need to ensure you have watched the lectures prior to attending labs and tutorials.
+Each week's tutorial and lab activity builds on the content of the pre-recorded lectures and other learning resources, so you need to ensure you have watched the lectures prior to attending labs and tutorials.
 The weekly on-line quizzes are formative, designed to help you assess your understanding of the weekly content.
 The weekly on-line quizzes should be completed before attending any scheduled class or lab activity.

-Note that 150 hours of student engagement is required for this unit.
-That equates on average to about 10-12 hours per week.
+Note that 150 hours of student engagement is required for this unit, which equates to an average of 10-12 hours per week.
 You should plan to budget your weekly time to include, on average:

-- Viewing lecture recordings (2 hrs) - Completing assigned readings (1 hr) - Creating study notes (2-3 hrs) - Preparing for and participating in labs (2 hrs) - Preparing and participating in tutorials (2-3 hrs) - Preparation for and completion of assessments (2 hrs)
+Viewing lecture recordings (2 hrs)

+Completing assigned readings (1 hr)

+Creating study notes (2-3 hrs)

+Preparing for and participating in labs (2 hrs)

+Preparing and participating in tutorials (2-3 hrs)

+Preparation for and completion of assessments (2 hrs)